Biden tests positive for COVID-19, returns to isolation

 Word of Biden’s positive test came — he had been negative Friday morning — just two hours after the White House announced a presidential visit to Michigan this coming Tuesday to highlight the passage of a bill to promote domestic high-tech manufacturing.
 Biden had also been scheduled to visit his home in Wilmington, Delaware, on Sunday morning, where first lady Jill Biden has been staying while the president was positive.
 Both trips have been canceled as Biden has returned to isolation.

-Biden, 79, was treated with the anti-viral drug Paxlovid, and tested negative for the virus on Tuesday and Wednesday.
+Biden, 79, was treated with the anti-viral drug Paxlovid after he first tested positive on July 21.
+He tested negative for the virus on this past Tuesday and Wednesday.
 He was then cleared to leave isolation while wearing a mask indoors.
 His positive tests puts him among the minority of those prescribed the drug to experience a rebound case of the virus.

 “Acknowledging the potential for so-called ‘rebound’ COVID positivity observed in a small percentage of patients treated with Paxlovid, the President increased his tested cadence, to protect people around him and to assure early detection of any return of viral replication,” O’Connor wrote in his letter.